Create Table in MySQL Database

 This will open the table creation interface in the main Workbench editor.

-Step 4: Define the Table Name
+Step 4: Enter the students Table Name in MySQL Workbench

 In the table creation interface, provide a name for the new table in the Table Name field.
 For example, enter students.